Ouranosinc/Magpie/docs/authentication.rst

 When sending requests to the :term:`Policy Enforcement Point` (PEP) (e.g.: `Twitcher`_ :term:`Proxy`),
-appropriate ``Cookie`` headers must be defined for it to identify the :term:`Logged User` and resolve its :term:`Effective Permissions` accordingly.
+appropriate ``Cookie`` headers must be defined for it to identify the :term:`Logged User` and resolve its :term:`Effective Permissions <Effective Permission>` accordingly.
 Not providing those tokens will default to using :envvar:`MAGPIE_ANONYMOUS_USER`, which will result into either one of HTTP ``Unauthorized [401]`` or ``Forbidden [403]``, depending on how the PEP interprets and returns the response indicated by `Magpie`, unless the corresponding :term:`Resource` was allowed for :ref:`perm_public_access`.

-When appropriately authenticated, access to the targeted :term:`Resource` will be granted or denied depending on the :term:`Effective Permissions` that :term:`Logged User` has for it.
+When appropriately authenticated, access to the targeted :term:`Resource` will be granted or denied depending on the :term:`Effective Permissions <Effective Permission>` that :term:`Logged User` has for it.
 This decision is extensively explained in section :ref:`perm_resolution`.

 Another alternative to obtain :term:`Authorization` (only when using the :ref:`utilities_adapter<Magpie Adapter>`) is by providing the ``Authorization`` header in the request with appropriate credentials.
 In this situation, the adapter